The University of the Pacific, in concert with Bon Appétit, offers five different levels of meal plans to students living on-campus.

 They are Platinum, Gold, Silver, Copper, and Bronze.

-Please note that Copper is the minimum Meal Plan for Fall 2020 due to COVID.
+Please note that Copper is the minimum Meal Plan for Spring 2021 due to COVID.

 Listed below are the dining point amounts for each meal plan level.
 Please note that these amounts are for the dining points you will receive, and not the cost of the meal plan.
 For more information on the cost of the meal plans, please refer to our rates (pdf).

 A meal plan is an account linked to your Pacific ID card that allows you to access your dining points.
 This account works like a prepaid debit account, where you are only able to spend what you have available.

 Dining points are given to students when they enroll in a meal plan.
 One dining point = $1 dollar at the cash register.
 The amount of dining points you receive per semester depends on which meal plan level you choose.
 The amount of each purchase is deducted from the dining point balance, tax free.
 Dining points are NOT United States currency, and therefore are NOT transferable.
 View Meal Plan Rates and Points (pdf).